 The Garland Encyclopedia of World Music Online contains over 9,000 pages of material, the full text of the 10-volume print encyclopedia (more than 700 articles) with links to associated audio examples, musical illustrations, photographs, and drawings; song texts and score examples; and charts and maps of world regions.

 Gartner is a leading providers of research and analysis about the global information technology industry.
 Areas of focus include customer relationship management, business-to-business e-commerce, supply chain management, wireless, emerging technologies, security, IT services and vendors, IT spending and strategies.
-On-campus access is not allowed for walk-in users

 This site provides live access to Federal land conveyance records for the Public Land States.
 It also provides image access to more than two million Federal land title records for Eastern Public Land States, issued between 1820 and 1908.
 Images of Serial patents (land titles issued between 1908 and the mid-1960's) are currently being added to this web site.
 Due to organization of documents in the GLO collection, this site does not currently contain every Federal title record issued for the Public Land States.